 More likely than not, my answer is paired with a line of reasoning or set of conditions, and before I know it, I’m explaining to a near stranger that the reason my favorite color is burnt orange is because I can find its hue in almost any fresh fruit or vegetable from late April until early October.
 From peaches and peppers to tomatoes and pumpkins, burnt orange tends to make itself known without ever begging to be the most seen.
 Tomato Canning

-Choosing a favorite—the best of any sight, smell, taste, or feeling—feels nearly impossible at times because those sights and smells and tastes and feelings are constantly changing and evolving—just like we are and just like the Universe that built us intends for us to do.
+Choosing a favorite—the best of any feeling, smell, or taste —feels nearly impossible at times because those feelings and smells and tastes are constantly changing and evolving—just like we are and just like the Universe that built us intends for us to do.
 To answer, I’d have to share a bit more about myself, and I’d ask a bit more about you, too.
 Tomato Canning

 Perhaps this is the entire point of those superlative questions after all.
 The answers might teach us something new about one another.
 If only for a moment, they might result in a strengthened connection between the two of us, you and me.

 So, let’s ask.
 The part(s) of our identities we’ll uncover is so much more than a simple answer.
-We’ll uncover stories about our artistic practices or our partnerships.
+We’ll uncover stories about our artistic practices or partnerships.
 Perhaps we’ll even uncover stories about our families or childhoods.

 For example, if you ask me the question, “What is your favorite meal?”
 I would have an immediate answer.
 The answer would be the same as it’s been since I was young enough to have never heard of the word “metabolism” yet old enough to know good food.
 I’d tell you that, unequivocally, my favorite meal in the world is my Grandma Trudy’s chili.
 Tomato Canning